Factbox: Coronavirus forces delay of trade fairs and conferences

 - Coaltrans China 2020, April 20-22: One of the largest coal industry gathering was postponed until further notice, according to the organizer.

-- Beijing autoshow, April 21-30, will be delayed until further notice, according to organizer.
+- Beijing Motor Show, April 21-30, will be delayed until further notice, according to the organizer.

 - Asian Business Aviation Conference & Exhibition, April 21-23: The show’s organizers, the National Business Aviation Association, said they would cancel this year’s show in Shanghai given health concerns and other challenges its participants faced.